palewire/django-calaccess-technical-documentation/docs/apps/calaccess_processed/managementcommands.rst

 loadocdballotmeasurecontests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Load the OCD ``BallotMeasureContest`` and related models with data scraped from the CAL-ACCESS website.
+A component of the ``loadocdelections`` command.

 Examples
 ````````